 ‘I wouldn’t put that art in here.
 Big paintings in this space?
 It’s wrong.
 The wrong art for the building.’

 They are stopped in front of a large painting, a spoof on the Renaissance.
-There’s a Mona Lisa, a Leonardo Da Vinci, aeroplanes and mobile phones; a security camera peers out through the canvas.
-It’s the work of a Russian; it exasperates her.
+There’s a Mona Lisa in it, and a Leonardo Da Vinci, and airplanes and mobile phones.
+A security camera peers out through the canvas.
+The work of a Russian, it exasperates her.

-‘Still coming to terms with their so-called freedom!’ she snorts.
+‘Still coming to terms with their so-called freedom!’ she sneers.

-As they navigate from one Biennale event to the next, Raymond starts to experience Venice up close: alleyways that dive under buildings, that shrink into passageways, that come to a dead end without warning; small squares that suddenly just appear; old stone wells capped in ageing metal; the sounds of footsteps on paving stones; the clamour of the huge gulls dining out of the garbage bags on the pavement.
-And everywhere the water: caressing buildings and slyly eating away at them: the stone walls, half-submerged, like gutted fish.
-The arched bridges he finds beautiful.
-Crossing a canal, he pauses to take in the stillness: boats tied up, bobbing gently; reflections of Venice fluid in the grey-black water.
+As they navigate from one Biennale event to the next, Raymond experiences Venice up close.
+Alleys that shrink into passageways, passageways that dive under buildings, that come to a dead end without warning.
+Small squares that suddenly just appear; old stone wells capped in ageing metal; the sounds of footsteps on paving stones; the clamour of the huge gulls dining out of garbage bags in the alleyways.
+Everywhere, there’s water, caressing the buildings and slyly eating away at them, the stone walls half-submerged, like gutted fish.
+He finds the arched bridges beautiful.
+They cross a canal and he pauses to take in the stillness: the boats tied up, bobbing gently, the reflections of Venice fluid in the grey-black water.
 A gondola appears, inexplicably, it seems.
 Cass calls him on.

 ✽ ✽ ✽